revodavid/azure-openai-lab/4 Applications.md

 Click **Generate**. `text-davinci-003` translates the given text into French and Spanish.
 Modify the prompt to some other examples of text and languages.

 Natural language models are trained on a subset of data from the internet, so they can learn languages other than English and translate between languages, too.
 English is the most-represented langauge on the Internet, so the model performs best in English.
-Languages that don't appear so as frequently online are less well-represented in the training data, and  the model performs worse in those languages.
+Languages that don't appear as frequently online are less prevalent in the training data, and so the model performs worse in such languages.

 ## Information extraction